Skip to Main Content

 See 3.15 of the McGill Guide - "Administrative Bodies and Tribunals"

 If the decision is from a printed reporter, follow 3.15.1.
 You will see it follows the pattern for court cases.
-The main difference is its guidance on how to render the style of cause and how to handle abbreviations of the tribunals.
+The main difference is its guidance on how to render the style of cause and how to handle tribunal abbreviations.

 If the decision is online, follow 3.15.2.